Best Streaming & TV Apps for iPad (2026)

 Catching live NFL on an iPad usually means a few apps working together rather than one, depending on the matchup.
 NFL+ handles local and primetime games on mobile, while nationally televised games live across Paramount+, Peacock, and Prime Video.
 The iPad is great for following a game in one corner and stats in another.
 Costs vary by service, from free highlights to paid game access.
 Plan around the schedule.

-A smaller player focused on Asian dramas, films, and some live channels, popular with fans of Korean and Chinese shows.
-On iPad the catalog is easy to scroll, and the free, ad supported model means no commitment to try it.
-Quality and availability can be uneven next to the big names, and titles rotate, so treat it as a supplement.
+A licensed service focused on Asian dramas and films, popular with fans of Korean, Chinese, and Japanese shows, with community subtitles in many languages.
+On iPad the catalog is easy to scroll, and a free, ad supported tier lets you try it with no commitment.
+A paid plan removes ads and unlocks newer episodes.
+Titles rotate as licensing shifts, so treat it as a supplement to the big names.
 We keep it for the niche library others skip.

 Frequently asked questions